Hsu-Che-Wei/GeneSys/README.md

 Example toy data can be found in [toy_data](./toy_data) folder.

 ### 2. Train GeneSys
-Estimated running time for toy data is 10 mins on one NVDIA P100 GPU.
+Estimated running time for toy data is 10 mins on one NVIDIA P100 GPU.
 Should expect less training time on more advanced GPUs.

 **a.
 [AnnData](https://anndata.readthedocs.io/en/stable/) as the input** :